Table of Contents

 - Customer Lifetime Value

 Customer lifetime value (CLV) is an essential metric for any modern business looking to squeeze maximum value from their consumer relationships.
 This particular metric facilitates real-time KPI tracking for trend discovery and customer experience (CX) management.
 Like our CAC visualization, CLV empowers you to monitor your average lifetime values in real-time while drilling down into trend-based data from specific timeframes.
 If you notice peaks in your CLV, you can pinpoint the issue and apply strategic tweaks to your campaigns and communications in a way that consistently prompts sales and boosts customer loyalty.

 **click to enlarge**

 This KPI dashboard is full of essential metrics that focus on monitoring the financial health of a business in areas such as liquidity, invoicing, and budgeting.
-By tracking all these KPIs together businesses can manage to boost their financial strategies, keep operational costs at a minimum while still ensuring continuous growth.
+By analyzing all these KPIs together businesses can manage to boost their financial strategies and keep operational costs at a minimum while still ensuring continuous growth.

-Covering critical financial areas such as the current working capital, the cash conversion cycle, and the vendor error rate, this financial dashboard is an invaluable tool to closely monitor KPIs and answer vital questions about the business performance.
-Thanks to a mix of interactive graphs and charts financial managers can spot inefficiencies, make accurate forecasts and keep cash flowing through the organization.
+Covering critical financial areas such as the current working capital, the cash conversion cycle, and the vendor error rate, this financial dashboard is an invaluable tool to closely monitor KPIs and answer vital questions about business performance.
+Thanks to a mix of interactive graphs and charts, financial managers can spot inefficiencies, create accurate forecasts, and keep cash flowing through the organization.

 3. Customer support KPI dashboard